rjoleary/cs444-joos-compiler/docs/report2.md

     combines them into one big AST and runs the error checking code on the resulting AST.

-We later made some changes to allow for parallel processing, which speeded up our feedback cycle.
+We later made some changes to allow for parallel processing, which sped up our feedback cycle.

 In our code, the hierarchy is represented as packages, subpackages, and types.